UBC-MDS/DSCI-532_2024_8_DriveDeepDive/README.md

 * Filter data based on state, make, mileage, and more to find exactly what you're looking for.
 * Analyze trends over the years with our trend lines.

-For a live experience, visit our [deployed dashboard].
+For a live experience, visit our deployed [dashboard](https://dsci-532-2024-8-drivedeepdive-3den.onrender.com/).

 👀 Interested in seeing our dashboard in action?
 Check out our demo for a quick tour!